tambysatya/TamVan19/README.md

 On Linux, the binary will be copied in `~/.local/bin/TamVan19-exe`.
 Please, refer to the documentation of `stack` for *Windows* or *MacOS*.

+To uninstall, just remove the git repository, the binary in `~/.local/bin/TamVan19-exe`.
+If you want to uninstall stack, use your package manager.
+You may also remove `~/.stack`.

 ## Generating the nondominated set

 Simply run the command